VulMCI : Code Splicing-based Pixel-row Oversampling for More Continuous Vulnerability Image Generation: EXPERIMENTS

 \subsubsection{Experiments for Answering RQ2}

-In this section, we compare VulMCI with several vulnerability detection tools, including a commercial static vulnerability detection tool (i.e., Checkmarx\cite{Checkmarx_2021}), two open-source static analysis tools (i.e., FlawFinde\cite{FlawFinder_2021} and RATS\cite{RoughAuditTool_2021}), and four deep learning-based vulnerability detection methods (i.e., VulDeePecker\cite{Li_Zou_Xu_Ou_Jin_Wang_Deng_Zhong_2018}, VulCNN\cite{wu2022vulcnn}, Devign\cite{Zhou_Liu_Siow_Du_Liu_2019}, and SySeVR\cite{Li_Zou_Xu_Jin_Zhu_Chen_2022}).
+In this section, we compare VulMCI with several vulnerability detection tools, including a commercial static vulnerability detection tool (i.e., Checkmarx\cite{Checkmarx_2021}), two open-source static analysis tools (i.e., FlawFinde\cite{FlawFinder_2021} and RATS\cite{RoughAuditTool_2021}), and five deep learning-based vulnerability detection methods (i.e., VulDeePecker\cite{Li_Zou_Xu_Ou_Jin_Wang_Deng_Zhong_2018}, SySeVR\cite{Li_Zou_Xu_Jin_Zhu_Chen_2022}, Devign\cite{Zhou_Liu_Siow_Du_Liu_2019}, VulCNN\cite{wu2022vulcnn} and AMPLE\cite{Wen_Chen_Gao_Zhang_M.Zhang_Liao_2023}).
 Figure~\ref{fig:compare} presents a bar chart that intuitively illustrates the metrics of True Positive Rate (TPR), True Negative Rate (TNR), and Accuracy (ACC) for each of these methods.

-For the three previous static analysis tools, RATS, Checkmarx, and FlawFinder, their detection performance is not satisfactory, with accuracy all below 60\%.
-One possible explanation is that they rely on human experts to define vulnerability rules, and as vulnerability types become more complex, human experts may not be able to comprehensively define all patterns, leading to higher false positives and false negatives.
+For the three static analysis tools, RATS, Checkmarx, and FlawFinder, their detection effectiveness is not satisfactory, with accuracy rates all below 60\%.
+One plausible explanation is that they rely on human experts to define vulnerability rules for detection.
+However, as vulnerability types become increasingly complex, human experts cannot comprehensively define patterns for all vulnerabilities, leading to higher rates of false positives and false negatives.

-For the VulDeePecker and SySeVR methods, both employ program slicing on the dataset.
-They vectorize the slices and use them to train Bidirectional Recurrent Neural Networks (BRNN) for vulnerability detection.
-The performance disparity between these two systems stems from VulDeePecker solely considering vulnerabilities caused by API function calls and only accounting for data dependency information.
-On the other hand, SySeVR incorporates semantic information caused by both data and control dependencies.
-It supports a broader range of vulnerability syntax labels for matching vulnerabilities.
+Regarding VulDeePecker and SySeVR, both methods employ program slicing to process datasets, vectorizing slices for training bidirectional recurrent neural networks (BRNN) for vulnerability detection.
+The performance disparity between these two systems arises from VulDeePecker only considering vulnerabilities caused by API function calls and solely focusing on data dependency information.
+In contrast, SySeVR considers semantic information resulting from both data and control dependencies and supports a wider range of vulnerability syntax labels for matching vulnerabilities.
 Consequently, SySeVR achieves a 9.47\% higher accuracy than VulDeePecker.
-SySeVR performs well on the experimental dataset, partly because its set of Common Weakness Enumeration (CWE) vulnerability syntax labels covers most vulnerabilities in the dataset.
-However, its effectiveness in detecting unknown or real vulnerabilities might be limited.
-In other words, the coverage of the vulnerability label set is restricted, and vulnerabilities might span multiple lines, making precise localization and slicing challenging.
-In this experiment, the accuracy is 2.064\% lower compared to VulMCI.